-60%= Portfolio: One in-class essay and three out of class essays.
-For each essay in your portfolio, you must include (except for the in-class essay) the free writing and rough drafts which has all comments made by teacher and group.
+60% = Portfolio: one in-class essay and three out of class essays.
+For each essay in your portfolio, you must include (except for the in-class essay) the free writings, rough drafts, second drafts and clean drafts which have all comments made by teacher and group.
 Note: the free writing and rough drafts will be a part of your final grade.
-If you fail to turn in any one of the parts of the portfolio (free writing, rough draft with peer groups comments, rough draft with my comments), your essay will drop one letter grade; if you fail to turn in two of the parts, you'll drop two letter grades; if you only turn in a final draft, you receive an automatic D. 10%= Two tests: a mid-term and final (In class essays; while you still need to take both, you can include one of these in your portfoilio)
+If you fail to turn in any one of the parts of the portfolio (free writing, rough draft, second draft with peer editing groups comments and my comments), your essay will drop one letter grade; if you fail to turn in two parts (free writing and rough draft), you will drop two grades; if you only turn in a final draft, you will receive an automatic D.

+10% = Two tests: a mid-term and final; both will be in-class essays.
+You may include one of these in your portfolio.

-20%= Homework: Reading responses (and all other work) & presentations 10%= Class participation
+20% = Homework: Reading responses, presentations, and all other work

+10%= Class participation.